GoogleCloudPlatform/DataflowTemplates/contributor-docs/code-contributions.md

 ## Prerequisites

-If you are not already familiar with Dataflow, Dataflow Templates, and Apache Beam it is recommended that you familarize yourself with each of these at a high level before contributing.
+If you are not already familiar with Dataflow, Dataflow Templates (especially flex templates), and Apache Beam it is recommended that you familarize yourself with each of these at a high level before contributing.
 Information on each of these can be found in the following locations:

 * [Dataflow](https://cloud.google.com/dataflow/docs/overview) - general Dataflow documentation.
 * [Dataflow Templates](https://cloud.google.com/dataflow/docs/concepts/dataflow-templates) - basic template concepts.
+* [Flex templates](https://cloud.google.com/dataflow/docs/guides/templates/using-flex-templates) - the preferred way to build new templates
 * [Google-provided Templates](https://cloud.google.com/dataflow/docs/guides/templates/provided-templates) - official documentation for templates provided by Google (the source code is in this repository).
 * [Apache Beam](https://beam.apache.org)
   - [Overview](https://beam.apache.org/use/beam-overview/)